 How to Blind Bake this Sweet Pie Dough

-Blind baking means to bake the pie crust empty, without any filling in it.
-There are a few reasons you would need to blind bake a crust, but the main one is that the pie has a no bake filling!
-In that case, you’ll need to fully bake the pie crust before adding in the filling.
+Blind baking means baking the pie crust empty, without any filling in it.
+There are a few reasons you would need to blind-bake a crust, but the main one is that the pie has a no-bake filling!
+In that case, you'll need to fully bake the pie crust before adding in the filling.

 - Prep Time: 00:10